LucasJanin/Home/README.md

-# HomeAutomation
+# Home
-My home automation system
+My home network and automation system

 The main system are a Synology NAS DS918+ with many Docker container: